nemo0622/pokeemerald_base/README.md

 - Most Pokémon with multiple forms only support a single form in the overworld
     - Ex: All rotom forms only show default rotom, all Burmy forms appear green, etc.
 - "Large" Pokémon sprites are currently not supported
-    - Pokémon such as Dialga, Palkia, Giratina, and Arceus cannot follow you
+    - Current Exclusions: Dialga, Palkia, Giratina, Arceus, Reshiram, Zekrom, Kyurem
-- Some of the overworld sprites need to be remade (Sawk and Throh, for example, look ROUGH)
+- Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)

 FUTURE PLANS:
 - More Follower Pokémon
-- Improved follower sprites for a few (Archeops please oh my god)
+- Improved follower sprites for a few (Archeops and Golurk please oh my god)
 - More minor changes/additions to improve this as a base

 CREDITS: